-Relax.
-While you obviously have to consider how much you and your family are comfortable borrowing, Bennett says that you should also look at college loans as an investment.
-The investment in yourself will pay off in the long-run — a college education will help you secure a better paying job as well as provide you with the continued potential to increase your salary.
+First, it’s important to consider how much you and your family are comfortable borrowing, Look at college loans as an investment.
+The investment in yourself will pay off in the long run as a college education will typically help you secure a better-paying job as well as provide you with the continued potential to increase your salary.

-“The trick is to borrow only what is needed,” Meyers says, “and to live economically while in school thus minimizing the student’s loan debt so that it will be manageable.”
+Only borrow what you need and try to live economically while in school to minimize your student loan debt.
 Keep in mind that repayment usually doesn’t start until after you’ve graduated and that you can pay off your student loans over a fairly long period of time.
-The standard repayment period is 10 years though you may be able to consolidate your loans and extend the term of your repayment if you need to lower your monthly payments.

 Editorial Listing ShortCode: